 - Frosting - Make a tangy cream cheese frosting to go on top of the cake.

-- Shape - Instead of using a bundt pan, make a gluten free lemon loaf by using two 9x5 loaf pans.
+- Shape - Instead of using a bundt pan, use two 9x5 inch loaf pans to make two pound cake loaves.

-How to Make Gluten Free Lemon Bundt Cake
+How to Make a Gluten Free Lemon Pound Cake

-Before you begin mixing up this delicious cake, make sure to grease and flour your bundt pan to avoid any cake mishaps.
+Before you begin mixing, make sure to grease and flour your bundt pan to avoid any cake mishaps.

 STEP 1: Combine the gluten free flour, baking powder, and salt in a small bowl.
 Whisk to mix well, then set aside.

-STEP 2: Add the lemon zest to the sugar.
+STEP 2: Add the lemon zest to the sugar in a separate bowl.
 Use your fingers to rub them together to impart the lemon oil into the sugar.
 The sugar should turn a light yellow color.

-STEP 3: Add the sugar with the lemon zest and the butter to the bowl of an electric mixer.
+STEP 3: Add the sugar with the lemon zest and the butter to the large bowl of an electric mixer fitted with a paddle attachment.
 Beat on medium speed for 3 minutes until light and fluffy.

 STEP 4: Add the honey to the creamed mixture and beat another minute on medium speed.